A-1 Technical Diving Courses In Denver

 - Accelerated decompression and/or the use of variable gas mixtures during the dive

 In technical diving the surface is often inaccessible in an emergency, so tec divers use extensive procedures, equipment and training to manage the added risks and potential hazards.
-Although founded on extensive open-circuit scuba technology, tec diving has been revolutionized by the development, availability and reliability of closed circuit rebreathers (CCRs).
-CCRs have numerous benefits and provide tec divers with significantly more time underwater.
+Get started with these SSI Extended Range programs.

 Technical Diving Courses

-This course begins the journey into more “extreme” diving and takes experienced and qualified divers far deeper than in mainstream Recreational diving.
+The Extended Range Nitrox course begins the journey into more “extreme” diving and takes experienced and qualified divers far deeper than in mainstream Recreational diving, up to a maximum of 40 meters / 130 feet.LEARN MORE

-The Tec 45 course picks up where Tec 40 leaves off and takes your training as a tec diver further and deeper.
-Tec 45 qualifies divers to make extended no stop dives, and accelerated decompression dives to a maximum of 45m/145ft.
+The Extended Range course picks up where Extended Range Nitrox leaves off and takes your training as a tec diver further and deeper.
+Extended Range qualifies divers to make extended no stop dives, and accelerated decompression dives to a maximum of 45 meters / 145 feet.

-The Tec 50 Diver course completes your training as an entry-level tec diver, taking you past the limits of recreational diving.
+The Technical Extended Range course completes your training as an entry-level tec diver, taking you past the limits of recreational diving.
+You will train to independently plan and conduct two-gas switch, multiple-stop decompression dives to depths of up to 45 meters/ 145 feet.